Sanam Marvi: Early life and career

 She made her debut in a solo performance on the Indian soil at 2010's Jahan-e-Khusrau, the Sufi music festival arranged by the famous film producer Muzaffar Ali of 1981 film Umrao Jaan fame.
 In February 2011, she performed with Indian playback singer Rekha Bhardwaj at Times of India's Aman ki Asha event at Chowmahalla Palace, Hyderabad, India.

 Marvi made her live concert singing debut in 2012 with concerts held at London, Paris, New York, singing alongside Hadiqa Kiyani and Ali Zafar.

 She sang the OST for A-Plus Entertainment's Piya Bedardi and Urdu1's Bachay Baraye Farokht.

 Sanam Marvi feels that lyrics written by the Sufi poets have a universal and timeless appeal among the public and that people find comfort in those words.

 Recently, she carried on the legacy of folk genre and sang 'Hairaan Hua' from the platform of Coke Studio.

 Personal life

-Sanam Marvi was married to Hamid Ali Khan.
-They have three children.
-Her first husband, Aftab Ahmed Pharero, also known as Aftab Ahmed Kalhoro, was murdered in Karachi in 2009.
+Sanam Marvi is currently happily married with her 3rd Husband, Muhammad Khubaib Nawaz who originally belongs to the city of Khushab.
+They have a son named Muhammad Qaim Din, who was born on 1st Dec, 2023.
+Prior to this marital commitment, Sanam Marvi was married to Hamid Ali (her cousin) with whom she had three children.The couple divorced in 2020 due to the differences between the couple.
+While her first husband, Aftab Ahmed Pharero, also known as Aftab Ahmed Kalhoro, was murdered in Karachi in 2009.
 They had married in 2006 but had been estranged for two years prior to his death.
 Marvi was Aftab's second wife.